fbpx

 Route 1 Inca Trail This is the final and most spectacular leg of the trek to Machu Picchu.
 The day starts before dawn with breakfast at 4 am.
 Say farewell to the porters as they descend to the train station and then begin hiking by 4.30 am.
 Once the final checkpoint opens at 5 am, begin the final leg of the trek.
 The walk to Intipunku (the Sun Gate) takes around 2.5 hours.
 Weather permitting, enjoy unforgettable views over the ‘Lost City of the Incas’ as you enter Machu Picchu through the Sun Gate.
 Route 2 Machu Picchu to Cusco Take an early bus up to Machu Picchu at 5.30 am.
 The city was built around 1440 AD as a country retreat for Incan nobility, but there’s evidence that the land had been a sacred Incan site for much longer.
 Take a guided tour around the ruins of temples, palaces and living quarters.
 Route 3 Machu Picchu to Cusco Take an early bus up to Machu Picchu at 5.30 am.
 The city was built around 1440 AD as a country retreat for Incan nobility, but there’s evidence that the land had been a sacred Incan site for much longer.
 Take a guided tour around the ruins of temples, palaces and living quarters.
 For all travellers, after taking advantage of the seemingly endless photo opportunities, it's time to catch the bus to Aguas Calientes where you’ll stop for lunch together.
 From here, take a scenic train ride to Ollantaytambo where you'll spend the night.

-Known as Wilcamayo to the Incas, the fertile Sacred Valley has long been the main source of food for the high Andes.
-During your community visit, enjoy an included lunch, prepared and cooked by local community members.
-If your visit coincides with market day, you could spend time browsing the stalls in search of hand-painted beads or warm ponchos.
+Today you’ll travel into the Sacred Valley to meet a traditional community and enjoy an included lunch prepared and cooked by your hosts.
+Known as Wilcamayo to the Incas, the fertile Sacred Valley has long been the main source of food for communities in the high Andes.
+If your visit coincides with market day, you could also spend time browsing the stalls for hand-painted beads or warm ponchos.
 In the afternoon, take a bus back to Cusco for a free evening.

 Day 16 - Cusco

-Enjoy some free time to delve a little deeper into Cusco.
-Those with weary legs might want to simply grab a coffee from a cafe at Plaza de Armas and do some people-watching.
-For those still seeking an active adventure, the hills that surround Cusco are well-suited for some mountain biking.
-Ask your group leader for advice on optional activities and how to make the most of your day.
-When you’re hungry, Manos Unidas Cafe is a great choice for a meal.
-In addition to serving up delicious food, this central pizzeria also provides vocational training to young adults with intellectual and developmental disabilities.
+Enjoy some free time to delve a little deeper into Cusco today.
+Those with weary legs might want to grab a coffee from a cafe at Plaza de Armas and do some people-watching.
+For those feeling active, the hills surrounding Cusco are well-suited for mountain biking.
+Ask your leader for optional activities and tips to make the most of your day

-In the morning, travel by local bus through the Altiplano plateau to Puno (approximately 7 hours).
-There will be one brief stop along the way at Pucara.
-Here you'll also have the chance to buy some snacks and take a toilet break.
-Puno is known as the folklore capital of Peru and is famous for its traditional dances.
+This morning, travel by local bus through the Altiplano plateau to Puno.
+There'll be one brief stop along the way at Pucara, where you'll have the chance to buy some snacks and take a toilet break.
+Puno is known as the folklore capital of Peru and is famous for its diverse cultures and traditional dances.
 If you're lucky, your visit might coincide with an evening parade, when the streets fill with costumed dancers and musicians.

 Day 18 - Puno

 Puno sits on the shores of Lake Titicaca – the highest navigable lake in the world.
-Enjoy a tour of the lake by slow motorboat (8 knots per hour), stopping off to visit the Uros floating islands.
-Local Uros people built these islands to isolate themselves from rival tribes in ancient times.
-They're built completely from layers of totora reeds, which grow in the shallows of the lake.
-After your boat trip, transfer to the Llachon Peninsula to enjoy a local community homestay tonight.
-You’ll have the chance to help your host family with their daily activities or perhaps join a game of soccer or volleyball in the village with the local kids.
+Enjoy a tour of the lake by slow motorboat, stopping to visit the Floating Islands of Uros.
+Built completely from layers of totora reeds which grow in the lake’s shallows, the Uros people historically built these islands to isolate themselves from rival tribes in ancient times.
+After your boat trip, transfer to the Llachon Peninsula where you'll stay with a local family in their traditional mud-brick home.
+You’ll have the chance to help your host family with their daily activities and maybe join a game of soccer or volleyball in the village with the local kids.

 Day 19 - Puno

-In the morning, board a boat for a visit to Taquile Island – a great place to pick up some locally knitted goods.
-On the island, knitting is strictly a male domain, while women do the spinning.
-An hour’s uphill trek brings you to the main area of the island.
-Explore the local markets before descending the 500 steps back to the boat.
-Afterward, return to Puno (approximately 3 hours) arriving around 3 pm.
-The remainder of the day is free.
+In the morning, board a boat to Taquile Island – a great place to pick up some locally knitted goods.
+Knitting here is strictly a male domain, while women do the spinning.
+You can also do a one-hour uphill hike to the main area of the island where you can explore the local markets before descending the 500 steps back to the boat.
+After, return to Puno, where the rest of the day is free to explore as you like.

 Day 20 - La Paz

-At around 7 am, travel by local bus to Desaguadero (approximately 3 hours) and cross the border into Bolivia.
-You’ll say goodbye to your Peruvian leader and meet your Bolivian leader.
+At around 7 am, take a local bus to Desaguadero and cross the border into Bolivia – you’ll say goodbye to your Peruvian leader and meet your Bolivian leader.
 You'll be asked to leave the bus to proceed through Peruvian migration.
 The group will then walk across a bridge, submit passports at the Bolivian migration office, and reboard the bus for La Paz.
 Approximately 30 minutes after crossing the border into Bolivia, there's another stop where the army will check your documents again.
-The journey to La Paz takes 6–9 hours (depending on the border crossing time).
-You made it!
-In the evening, chill out with an optional dinner with your travel group.
+The journey time to La Paz varies depending on the border crossing queues.
+Tonight, maybe head out for a final dinner with your group and raise a toast to your adventure.

 Day 21 - La Paz

-With no activities planned for today, you are free to leave the accommodation at any time, provided you comply with the hotel’s internal check-out policy.
-That doesn’t mean your adventure has to come to an end though.
-La Paz is alive with colour and culture, no place more than the city’s renowned Mercado de Hechiceria (Witches' Market).
-If you’d like to spend more time in La Paz, we’ll be happy to organise additional accommodation (subject to availability).
+With no activities planned for today, your trip comes to an end after breakfast.
+That doesn’t mean your adventure has to come to an end though – there’s loads to do in La Paz, including the renowned Mercado de Hechiceria (Witches' Market).
+If you’d like to spend more time here, just let us know and we’ll be happy to organise additional accommodation (subject to availability).

 Trip Dates